 - Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee; and - A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the Non-Profit or CHDO to apply for LIHTCs under the 2024 QAP in partnership with another entity (if applicable) to develop and own the affordable rental housing. - 2.
-Rural Rehabilitation Pool: Applications proposing only the acquisition and rehabilitation of existing housing in rural areas of the state. - 3.
-New Construction Rural Pool: Applications proposing only New Residential Construction in rural areas of the state. - 4.
-Urban Pool: LHC will award approximately \$6,000,000 in tax credits to the following Parishes Caddo; East Baton Rouge; Jefferson; Lafayette; Orleans; Ouachita; St. Tammany. - 5.
-Choice Neighborhood Initiative (CNI): LHC will make available \$1,500,000 in tax credits for projects located in designated CNI areas. - 6.
-Remainder: Except for LIHTCs in the Qualified Non-Profit Pool/CHDO Pool, all remaining pool balances will collapse into a statewide pool.
+Rural Rehabilitation Pool: Applications proposing the acquisition and rehabilitation of existing housing in rural areas of the state. - 3.
+New Construction Rural Pool: Applications proposing new residential construction in rural areas of the state. - 4.
+Urban Pool: LHC will award approximately \$6,000,000 in tax credits to the following eligible Parishes: Caddo; East Baton Rouge; Calcasieu, Jefferson; Lafayette; Orleans; Ouachita and St. Tammany. - 5.
+Choice Neighborhood Initiative (CNI): LHC will make available a maximum of \$1,500,000 in tax credits for a singular project that will be located in a designated CNI area.
+Credits will be awarded for the project that meets all of the following criteria: